Generalized disconnection exponents: Introduction

-where $\Pb_A=\Pb\circ f_A$ and $m_{\Ub}(K,A)$ is the mass under the Brownian loop measure (defined in \cite{MR2045953}) of all loops in $\Ub$ that intersect both $K$ and $A$.
-This uniquely determines the law $\Pb$ that we denote by $\Pf_\kappa^{\alpha,\beta}$. \end{definition} Note that general restriction properties of this type involving masses of the Brownian loop measure have been discovered for SLEs (see for example \cite{MR1992830,MR2118865,MR2518970}).
-Definition~\ref{def:gen} is a radial version of this property, with general parameters $\alpha,\beta$.
-When $\kappa=8/3$, they coincide with the standard radial restriction measures studied in \cite{MR3293294}.
-We will also explain later in Section~\ref{intro:restriction} that such $\kappa$-restriction measures do exist for a certain range of $\alpha,\beta$ (given explicitly in~\eqref{eq:thm_range}), and that (see Theorem~\ref{intro-thm:restriction}) for
+where $\Pb_A=\Pb\circ f_A$ and $m_{\Ub}(K,A)$ is the mass under the Brownian loop measure (defined in \cite{MR2045953}) of all loops in $\Ub$ that intersect both $K$ and $A$. \end{definition}

+Note that general restriction properties of this type involving masses of the Brownian loop measure have been discovered for SLEs (see for example \cite{MR1992830,MR2118865,MR2518970} and see Section~\ref{intro:restriction} for more discussion on restriction measures).
+Definition~\ref{def:gen} is a radial version of this property, with parameters $\alpha,\beta$.
+When $\kappa=8/3$, we have $c(\kappa)=0$ hence the Brownian loop term vanishes, so they coincide with the standard radial restriction measures studied in \cite{MR3293294}.